Accurate Isosurface Interpolation with Hermite Data

 - This string is the name of the file containing the regularly sampled voxeld values.
 Values are linearized, so that if the image is of resolution ResX*ResY*ResY then the value at index (x,y,z) is at position x+y*ResX+z*ResX*ResY, and are stored in binary format either as unsigned chars (1 byte per value) or as floating point values (4 bytes per value).

-- --res <x-resolution y-resolution z-resolution>
+- [--res <x-resolution y-resolution z-resolution>]

 - This (white-space separated) triplet of integer values gives the resolution of the voxel grid.
+(If the argument is unspecified, the executable assumes that the grid is a cube and that the first 4 bytes of the file give the resolution.)

 - [--dim <x-scale y-scale z-scale>]